CumulusNetworks/docs/content/version/cumulus-linux-321/Monitoring-and-Troubleshooting/Monitoring-System-Hardware/Network-Switch-Port-LED-and-Status-LED-Guidelines.md

  - /display/CL321/Network+Switch+Port+LED+and+Status+LED+Guidelines
  - /pages/viewpage.action?pageId=5126777
 pageID: 5126777
+---
----Data centers today have a large number of network switches manufactured by different hardware vendors running NOSes (network operating system) from different providers.
+Data centers today have a large number of network switches manufactured by different hardware vendors running NOSes (network operating system) from different providers.
 This chapter provides a set of guidelines for how network port and status LEDs should appear on the front panel of a